September 25, 2021

 CERT helps ensure communication hubs will be available within neighborhoods to facilitate communication within Tualatin or let distant family and friends know that you are safe.

 Are you interested in getting your ham radio license?
 CERT sponsors classes and testing sessions throughout the year.
-Our next class is currently scheduled for May 1, 2020.
-Sign up here for the ham radio license class and exam!
+We currently have no classes scheduled due to COVID-19 concerns.
+If you want to be on a wait list for the next class, sign up here for the ham radio license class and exam!
 (If you sign up we'll keep you posted on scheduling changes due to COVID-19 public health concerns.)

 Join us during a CERT Amateur Radio Emergency Net when you're in Tualatin.
 Our nets meet each week to practice radio skills, connect with other hams, and ensure equipment is ready to use when needed.